 Accounts Payable Automation Enables Real-Time Status Along Every Step of Procure-to-Pay Process

-Fred Hutch’s accounts payable department was having trouble processing the volume of invoices with their current staff.
+Fred Hutchinson Cancer Research Center (aka Fred Hutch)’s accounts payable department was having trouble processing the volume of invoices with their current staff.
 At the same time, they had a desire to improve the experience of their end users and increase self-service for invoice retrieval and document storage.

 Their road to automation began with several key events within the accounts payable department.
 With a change in reporting hierarchy and the creation of a Procure-to-Pay team, the department was able to gain the interest of upper management.

 In June of 2010, Fred Hutch partnered with a company focused on spend management to automate requisitions and purchase orders, and they added electronic invoicing for large volume vendors who had the technology to work within the requirements of the system in December 2011.

 Despite the addition of electronic invoices, Fred Hutch felt there was still room for significant improvement.